scottgriv/Palm-Tree/README.md

 ├─ encryption.php # Encryption file used to encrypt/decrypt data in the database
 ├─ footer.php # The websites footer
 ├─ header.php # The website's header which also contains the path for favorite icons and remote JavaScript/CSS libraries
+├─ hubspot_log.txt # HubSpot integration log file
 ├─ index.html # Demo page built to demo the application on GitHub Pages.
-├─ index.php # Default landing page of the website which contains a redirect to `customers.php` (the Customers screen)
-├─ send_email.php # PHP file used to send emails out to customers ├─ Dockerfile # Dockerfile for the application
+├─ index.php # Default landing page of the website which contains a redirect to `customers.php` (the Customers screen) ├─ integrations.php # PHP file behind the Integrations screen ├─ send_email.php # PHP file used to send emails out to customers ├─ Dockerfile # Dockerfile for the application
+├─ palm-tree-crm-k8s.yaml # Kubernetes YAML file
 ├─ .gitignore # Git ignore file
 ├─ .gitattributes # Git attributes file
 ├─ .github # GitHub folder